Is your legacy infrastructure protected against unplanned downtime?

 Here are some challenges businesses might come across while migrating to on-cloud Solaris SPARC virtual machine:

-A hybrid cloud approach that blends cloud-based SPARC virtualization with on-premises technology can often provide the optimal outcome.
+A hybrid cloud approach that blends cloud-based SPARC VMs with on-premises technology can often provide the optimal outcome.
 By combining the scalability and affordability of the cloud with the management and performance of on-premises infrastructure, this strategy enables businesses to capitalise on the advantages of both models.

-Only the aging legacy system, Sun SPARC is virtualized.
-The Solaris operating system OR SunOS and all software that is running in that environment remain working as always.
-Very few changes to the original software (SolarisOS, layered products, or applications) are required, and their management routines remain the same.
+Only the aging SPARC hardware is removed.
+The Solaris operating system and related software continue to work as always.
+Very few or no changes are made to the original software (Solaris OS, layered products, or applications), and their management routines remain the same.

 Discover how Stromasys can help you achieve your business goals with SPARC Virtualization.